Frederick Regional Health System Affiliated with MD Anderson

 The cancer institute also offers a range of clinical trials, where patients get access to the latest therapies that otherwise would be unavailable.

 One of those trials is aimed at rare tumors such as mesothelioma and is studying the use of immunotherapy drugs Opdivo (nivolumab) and Yervoy (ipilimumab).

-The combination, in earlier trials, has shown considerable promise in treating the disease and extending survival times.
+The combination, in earlier trials, has shown considerable promise in treating mesothelioma and extending survival times.

 Mesothelioma Clinical Trials at Frederick Regional Health System

 - A phase II clinical trial studying the immunotherapy combination of nivolumab (Opdivo) and ipilimumab (Yervoy) for patients with rare tumors, such as mesothelioma.

 Thank you for your feedback.
 Would you like to speak with a Patient Advocate?